Pyramid of the Magician: Construction Phases

 The construction of the pyramid was completed in several phases, over three centuries during the Terminal Classic Period.
 Marta Foncerrada del Molina, in her Fechas de radiocarbono en el area Maya, dates the beginning of construction on the Pyramid of the Magician to the sixth century, continuing periodically through the 10th century.
 “This placement depends both on the A.D.
 560 ± 50 radiocarbon date for the Lower West Temple, as well as on Foncerrada’s stylistic dates for inner Temples II and II” (Kowalski 47).
 The Mayans followed the traditional practice of superimposition in the construction of the pyramid, gradually increasing the dimensions by building new structures on top of existing ones.
 The pyramid, as it stands today, is the result of five nested temples.

 Parts of the first temple can be seen when ascending the western staircase; the second and third temples are accessed by the eastern staircase, through an inner chamber at the second level.
 In front of it Temple III, forming a narthex, is the fourth temple, which is clearly visible from the west side.
 A climb to the top of the east stairs reveals the fifth temple, situated atop Temples II and III (Stierlin 66).

 The oldest structure, Temple I, is exposed on the west side of the structure, at the pyramid's base.
 This section dates from approximately the 6th century AD, deduced from a date inscribed on the door lintel and radiocarbon dating.
-The façade of this structure is heavily decorated with masks of the sun god, Chaac, a characteristic of the Chenes style of architecture, though the masks may have been added at a later date.
+The façade of this structure is heavily decorated with masks of the god, Chaac, a characteristic of the Chenes style of architecture, though the masks may have been added at a later date.
 The rest of the structure is covered by subsequent destruction.
 The passageway that led to this structure was closed off after the drenching rains of Hurricane Gilbert in 1988 in order to assure the preservation of the building.